A pause before the scroll.

 The feed that greets you.

-The notifications that punctuate your hours.
+The notifications that interrupt you.

-The content that fills every gap between tasks.
+The content that fills every empty moment.

 Most of us navigate these loops on autopilot.
+Not because we are weak.

 Because the loops were designed to be invisible.